 - Community meals

-- Professional development funding and opportunities for learning, including training and development in anti-racism
+- Professional development funding and opportunities for learning

 - Health Insurance via Ohio Medicaid

 - Housing and utilities adjacent to or within walking distance of shelter